plewis/plewis.github.io/phylogenetics/lab-simulation.md

 Type `paup --help` to see what the command line switch `-L` does.

-## Downloading result files from the cluster to your laptop

-We need to view the two files _parsimony-results.tre_ and _likelihood-results.tre_ in FigTree on your local laptop, but currently these files are in the _~/simlab_ directory on the cluster.
-If you prefer the graphical interface of Cyberduck, you are welcome to use that method to transfer these two files and skip the rest of this section.
+:large_blue_diamond: Download the two files _parsimony-results.tre_ and _likelihood-results.tre_ to your local laptop using either Cyberduck or the `scp` command.
+The `scp` command would look something like this (type this into a terminal on your **local laptop**):

+    scp hpc:simlab/parsimony-results.tre .
+    scp hpc:simlab/likelihood-results.tre .

+{% comment %}
+## Using rsync to copy whole directories

 If you want to learn about a command-line way to transfer an entire directory from the cluster to your laptop, read on!